finalFlick/FF_ClosestStringMatcher/README.md

 - content/FF/ClosestStringMatcher/lib/BP_FF_StringUtils.uasset (the library)
 - content/FF/ClosestStringMatcher/BP_FF_ClosestStringMatcher.uasset (example uses)

+Place BP_FF_ClosestStringMatcher in your scene.
+Edit the BP and navigate to the Event Graph.
+In the example you can see how to connect your input and expected string list.

 **Key Benefits for Streamers:**
 - Correct typos in viewer redeems automatically, matching "plae song" to "play song".
 - Minimize missed or incorrect chat redeems with smart string matching.